VaibhavSys/vaibhav-studio-old/content/posts/edit-subtitles-in-linux-using-aegisub.md

 ### Fedora

 Aegisub can be used on Fedora Linux, although users will not be able to install it via conventional software sources.
 Instead, RPM Fusion must be setup.

+Note: Replace X with the Fedora Linux version that you are using.

 ```shell
 $ sudo dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-X.noarch.rpm -y